bulletmark/pipxu/README.md

 [![PyPi](https://img.shields.io/pypi/v/pipxu)](https://pypi.org/project/pipxu/)
 [![AUR](https://img.shields.io/aur/version/pipxu)](https://aur.archlinux.org/packages/pipxu/)

+[`pipxu`][pipxu] installs a Python application, i.e. a Python package which has one or more executable programs, into an independent isolated virtual environment on your system.
+The package and it's dependencies are thus insulated from other applications, and from the system Python.
+It create links to the application's executables in a common directory, which you add to your [PATH][path].
+Packages are typically sourced from [PyPI][pypi], the Python Package Index.

 [`pipxu`][pipxu] is a re-implementation of most of the functionality of the [`pipx`][pipx] tool but uses [`uv`][uv] to create and install application virtual environments instead of [`venv`][venv] and